 NOTE: if you prefer to let someone else take care of all the arrangements, Luxury Escapes, which offers luxury tours for less, currently has a 9-day small-group Italy tour on offer that begins in the Italian Lakes and travels to Venice by First Class Rail for $3,699 per person, valued up to $4,284.
 It takes in Lake Garda, Stresa, Isola Bella, Isola Madre, Lake Como, Locarno, Bellagio, Lake Maggiore and Isole Barromee, Milan, Verona, Lake Garda, and Venice, and includes hand-picked accommodation, daily breakfast, first class train travel, walking tours, lakes cruises, and more.

 Now before I tell you more about the things to do on Lake Como in the Italian Lakes region of Northern Italy, I have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve found our travel stories and guides helpful to planning your trips, please consider supporting Grantourismo by using links on our site to buy travel insurance, rent a car or campervan or motorhome, book accommodation, or book a tour on Klook or Get Your Guide.
+If you’ve found our travel stories and guides helpful to planning your trips, please consider supporting Grantourismo by using links on our site to buy travel insurance, rent a car, book accommodation, or book a tour on Get Your Guide.

 You could also buy something on Amazon, such as these cookbooks for culinary travellers or travel books to inspire wanderlust.
 We may earn a small commission but you won’t pay any extra.
 Lastly, you could browse our Grantourismo store for gifts for travel and food lovers designed with Terence’s images.
 Now let me tell you all about the things to do on Lake Como in Northern Italy’s Italian Lakes region.